tmssd/kb/docs/Dev/Prg/Langs/Js/Dom.md

 #### *element*.style.{property} //ok

-all elements on the web page have a 'syle' attribute
+all elements on the web page have a 'style' attribute

 ```js
 // return the whole bunch of CSS properties of the element: